Madison Vocational School: History

 The school's name was changed to Madison Vocational School in 1916 and it moved to this site in 1921, in a new building designed by Ferdinand Kronenberg, four stories of brick in Collegiate Gothic style.
-A 1949 addition designed by Law, Law, Potter and Nystrom was simpler in style, and was expanded in 1964.
+A 1949 addition designed by Law, Law, Potter and Nystrom was simpler in style and was expanded in 1964.

-Eventually, the school's name was changed again in 1967 to Madison Area Technical College.
-The college has since sold the building and it began a transformation into a hotel building.
+The school's name was changed again in 1967 to Madison Area Technical College.
+The college has since sold the building, and it proposed plans to convert it into a hotel building.